yearofmoo/ng2tube/README.md

 The application structure for this project was brought on from `ng2do`.
 [Click here](https://github.com/davideast/ng2do) to see the original project.

+A Special thanks to David East for putting together that project.

 ### Installation

 ```bash